-THE M.A.
+THE MASTER OF ARTS DEGREE (M.A.)
 PROGRAM

 Penn State's M.A. program in Criminology is a general program that is designed to enhance students' knowledge of the causes and consequences of crime, society's response to crime, and the research methods and statistical techniques used to study these issues.
+It is not a stand-alone or terminal M.A. degree program.
+Instead, it is embedded within the doctoral degree program, with students earning an M.A. on the way to a Ph.D.